zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 EA delivered faster peak speeds when everything aligned, and it also handed me a 70-minute throttled session at a 150 kW pedestal, four consecutive aborted sessions in eight minutes at the same station, and six billed charges that delivered essentially nothing.
 The good sessions are genuinely fast.
 The bad ones are genuinely bad, and you won't know which you're getting until you're already there.

 If you're considering an EV in Colorado and you have reliable access to home or workplace L2 charging, the economics work.
 If you're relying primarily on public DC fast charging, run the cost-per-mile math against a hybrid before you commit.
 At $0.52–0.54/kWh on a network that isn't always consistent, the financial case gets thin.

+On the carbon side: the Front Range grid isn't clean by any absolute measure, but 17 months of driving on it produced an estimated 6,900 fewer pounds of CO2 than the equivalent miles in a gas SUV would have.
+That gap will keep widening as Xcel's grid continues to decarbonize.

 More EV coverage on this blog: if you're just getting started with EV ownership and want the broader picture on charging types, infrastructure, and what to expect, check out [Electric Car Things: A Guide]({% post_url 2024-11-10-Electric-Car-Things %}).